Hi, I am Amy!

 I grew up the daughter of a wildlife biologist in Eastern Oregon, and most of my time as a child was spent in the outdoors while my dad conducted his research.
 As a result, I developed a love of nature and a great appreciation of the stunning beauty surrounding us.
 My family on one of our many hiking trips: Dad – Burr, Me, Sister – Erika, Mom – Donna.

-Todd and I have four kids Emma married to Jordan, Harley, Terrance, and Reagan.
+Todd and I have four kids Emma, Harley, Terrance, and Reagan.
 They are amazing!

 Art and creative ventures have always been a part of my life, and as I have grown older, I have found new artistic ways to express myself.
 My parents believe that immersion in art and culture are a necessary part of a child’s life, and therefore, I was exposed to many different forms of art throughout my life.
 Art was taught to me as a way to express feelings, to connect with others, and to stimulate change.
 My two favorite forms of art are photography and pottery.